 There’s a lot to consider when choosing a retirement plan as a small business owner.
 If you have employees, you’ll need to decide if your plan will cover them as well as yourself.
 You’ll have to weigh the flexibility that a SEP IRA can offer against the rules for SIMPLE IRA contributions as well.
 If you’re a sole proprietor, the plan you choose may depend on how much you’re able to contribute each year from your income and what you’re willing to pay to manage the plan.

 Whatever you decide, remember that there’s no better time to start saving for retirement than now.
 The longer you wait to choose a retirement plan for your small business, the less time your money has to grow.

 Tips for Retirement Planning

 - A financial advisor can be a great partner in retirement planning, helping you nail down your retirement timeline and building an investing plan to get you there.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now

 - Take time to consider how much money you’ll need to retire comfortably.
 A retirement calculator can help you pin down how much you need to retire and how much you need to save to get you there.